udexon/Metashellet/Beyond_Rosetta.md

 #### Conclusions
-- Tower of Babel ....
-- Cloudless Computing ....

-Tower of Babel and Cloudless Computing are the different names of the same thing ....

 From the list of Phos Metashellet projects above, we may say that they are indeed unprecedented in human history in many respects: